 Cellars

 Repair category -

-Notes There are none.
+Notes N/A

 Electricity

 Repair category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.